Roslund/OldExams/README.md

 Exams should be named `CourseCode yyyy-MM-DD Exam[-Answers|-Solutions]` and preferably be in PDF format.

 #### Example
 `DVA229 2015-06-05 Exam.pdf` For the exam Functional Programming with F# given the date 2015-06-05.
 If the document contains both the questions and solutions it should be named `DVA229 2015-06-05 Exam-Solutions.pdf`, you can use either `Solutions` or `Answers`.
-If the document only contains the solutions, it should be named `DVA229 2015-06-05 Exam-Solutions.pdf`.
+If the document only contains the solutions, it should be named `DVA229 2015-06-05 Solutions.pdf`.